freesourcecode/Laundry-Management-System-in-CodeIgniter/README.md

-# Laundry Management System Project in CodeIgniter
+# Laundry Management System Project in CodeIgniter with Source Code

 The **Laundry Management Syste**m is primarily used to keep track of numerous services.